Epcot is pretty much year-round festivals now, and that isn’t a bad thing.

 How does the Disney Dining Plan work with festivals?

-When the Disney Dining Plan returns in January 2024 we expect that select items on festival menus will once again be included as a snack credit on the plan since the DDP symbol has remained on the menus throughout the suspension of the program.
+The Disney Dining Plan returned in January 2024 and select items on festival menus are once again included as a snack credit on the plan.
+Items that are included in the DDP have a symbol next to them on the menus.

-While not every eligible item was a good value on the Disney Dining Plan, there were always some excellent options, and we look forward to once again analyzing them at the 2024 festivals.
+While not every eligible item is a good value on the Disney Dining Plan, there are always some excellent options, and we look forward to once again analyzing them at the 2024 festivals.

 What are the pros and cons to each festival?